ataul-ui/Automatic-Model-Retraining-and-Deployment/README.md

 ## Activity diagram
 ![Alt text](./images/2nd-fixed-image.png)

-**
-On uml diagram instead of field technician it should be iot device.

-And instead of "technician opens app" it should be "device establishes connection with app"

-Rest can be the same I believe, except if there is a fail condition it should send a notification message to field technician.

-And the whole process repeats until connection is lost.
-**

 ## Requirements
 Make sure you have conda installed.
 If you want to deploy this app on the web make sure you have a Heroku or Render account.